 In order to write this, I didn’t have to finish the novel.
 Maybe I would have been able to finish it, if I had only trusted dear old Kinbote when he said to me that the best way to read the poem of Pale Fire in Pale Fire, was by reading the notes first, and not the poem.
 In order to write this, I stress, I didn’t have to finish the novel.
 I gave up on the novel after, “a rather handsomely drawn plan of the chambers, terraces, bastions and pleasure grounds of the Onhava Palace,” and after this exact point whatever knowledge I have of the book is entirely the result of my takings from literary-trawler-types.
 Andrew Ferguson’s Mirror World Minor World, David Galef’s The Self-Annihilating Artists of Pale Fire, John Haegert’s The Author as Reader as Nabokov: Text and Pretext in Pale Fire, Maurice Couturier’s Nabokov’s “Pale Fire” or The Purloined Poem, and Mary McCarthy’s Bolt from the Blue; I am totally reliant on the analysis of these; of those who have read and reread and who can see the self-indulgent cross-references going on between lines 47, 62, and 691, and then back again, which apparently tells us who the King is.
 Bah!
 Why should I care who the King is?
 Like a Heraclitean river, the only point of Pale Fire is that it is never the same twice, never even the same for the same reader, so it is impossible to reread anyway.
 And I don’t care enough to find the crown jewels either.
 They were boring.
 I’m not lying, although I suppose that’s exactly what someone who did find the crown jewels would say.
 How can I convince you?
 I can’t even swear it on God, because even that flirts on the brink of falsification.

 Nabokov once said that his characters were galley slaves… well, it was I, the reader, who felt the chains this time, and like clumsy Ophelia I opted for the easy way out.
-This time Nabokov did not invite me into his novel with his usual grace, but instead told me to stand outside and marvel in at his supreme act of authorship.
+This time Nabokov did not invite me into his novel with his usual grace, but instead told me to stand outside and marvel in at his supreme act of authorship from the cheap seats.
 So I refused, and I refuse to look up what “grimpen” means as well.

 The saving grace of Pale Fire is, of course, the actual poem, which I read with great interest.
 Never again will I be able to think about Chapman’s Homer without thinking also of a home run by a Boston Red Sox player called Chapman.
 Other than that, though, the only thing I found boyishly pleasing was this…